expo/create-react-native-app/README.md

 $ yarn global add create-react-native-app
 ```

 You'll need to have Node v6 or later on your machine.
-We strongly recommend using v3 or later, or a recent version of yarn.
+We strongly recommend using NPM v3 or later, or a recent version of Yarn.

 ### Creating an App